STEAM GROUP

 New and Upcoming Releases on Steam

-Game of the week: Double Trip
+Game of the week: Bloxpath

 Highlighting the best release of last week, at least according to the curator’s opinion.

-Short game of the week: Raddle[raddle.quest]
+Short game of the week: Murdle[murdle.com]

 Highlighting a short and free puzzle game every week!

-Not-quite-short game of the week: Shackle[steven-miller.itch.io]
+Not-quite-short game of the week: Shack-o’-Lantern[steven-miller.itch.io]

 Highlighting another free puzzle game every week!

-Screenshot of the Week: The Mr. Rabbit Magic Show
+Screenshot of the Week: Blue Prince

-Puzzler screenshots are mostly for providing hints or solutions, but they can still be beautiful, funny, or some other adjectives, so post yours in the Screenshots thread on the forum, include a caption if you want, and we might put it in one of the next issues.
+Puzzler screenshots are mostly for providing hints or solutions, but they can still be beautiful, funny, or some other adjective, so post yours in the Screenshots thread on the forum, include a caption if you want, and we might put it in one of the next issues.
 No spoilers, please!

-Deal of the Week: Lost in Play
+Deal of the Week: Togges

 You can always check our curator for curated titles on sale.
-Specials on the front page is incomplete, click the Discounts tab for more.
+Specials on the front page is incomplete; click the Discounts tab for more.

-Spotlight: LYNE
+Spotlight: Voxelgram

 Not to be confused with our Deal of the Week, which is just an especially good deal from the weeklies.
 Every week we'll pick a puzzler we really like and try to push it down everyone's throats.
 But with love because it's so good.
 Or highlight a lesser-known title that's unlikely to get curated.
 Comment below if you'd like to write about an undeservedly forgotten game for next time!